Thermodynamic Cost of Regeneration in a Quantum Stirling Cycle: Regenerative Quantum Stirling Cycle

-As noted above, for a physically realistic proposal of a regenerative quantum Stirling cycle, the regenerator itself should be modeled as a quantum system that actively participates in the isochoric strokes; in that case, the system–regenerator coupling and correlations become essential.
-Three candidate quantum-regenerator models suggest themselves.
-First, the regenerator could be modeled not as a Markovian heat bath but as a non-Markovian reservoir~\cite{thomas2018,breuer2009,guarnieri2016}.
+As discussed, the current analytical bottleneck in universally proving the Carnot limit arises from treating the regenerator phenomenologically as a macroscopic reservoir.
+Moving beyond this hybrid approach and modeling the regenerator as an active quantum component will naturally resolve this mathematical conflict, allowing the Carnot bound to be analytically verified across all regimes.
+Therefore, to achieve a fully consistent and physically realistic framework in future studies, the system-regenerator coupling and correlations must be explicitly included.
+To this end, three candidate quantum-regenerator models suggest themselves: First, the regenerator could be modeled not as a Markovian heat bath but as a non-Markovian reservoir~\cite{thomas2018,breuer2009,guarnieri2016}.
 Unlike memoryless Markovian baths, non-Markovian reservoirs do not necessarily cause irreversible information loss and can exhibit information and energy back-flow~\cite{guarnieri2016}, allowing a portion of the heat absorbed at stage \textbf{(2)} to be returned.
 Second, the regenerator can be modeled as an auxiliary quantum system on the same footing as the working substance~\cite{quan2007,peterson2019,rodriguez2016,alhambra2019,levy2016,kose2019}.
 The heat rejected during the stroke \textbf{(2)} can induce eigenstate transitions in this auxiliary system, thereby storing energy in its populations.
 Algorithmic or adiabatic control protocols can subsequently be applied to reconvert the stored energy and regenerate the heat during the stage \textbf{(4)}.
 Third, the regenerator may be described within a repeated–interaction (collision–model) framework, in which the working medium successively interacts with a finite chain of ancillary quantum systems that play the role of a structured reservoir with memory~\cite{ciccarello2022,lorenzo2017,scully2003,dillen2009}.
 During stage \textbf{(2)}, a subset of these ancillas absorbs energy from the working medium, while during stage \textbf{(4)} the same ancillas are brought back into contact with the working medium and partially release the stored energy, thereby allowing partial heat regeneration.
 In all of the above proposals, the quantum modeling of the regenerator is intrinsically tied to the specific structure of the working substance; therefore, it is generally not possible to formulate a universal, model-independent quantum-regenerator description.
 Moreover, the isochoric strokes can terminate in non-equilibrium states.
 Consequently, additional thermalization steps are required prior to the subsequent isothermal contacts, so that the full cycle can be naturally described as a modified six-stroke regenerative Stirling cycle.
-A detailed investigation and their mathematical formulations of these possibilities are left for future work.
+Given that formulating a fully quantum regenerator model within any of these frameworks requires developing a dedicated, complex open-system architecture—each of which constitutes a standalone research problem in its own right—a rigorous mathematical and thermodynamic investigation of these possibilities is well beyond the scope of the present study and is therefore left for future work.